HackerRouter/Schematica-Plus/README.md

 Usage:

-- Hold `LCONTROL` and scroll to swicth current tool mode.
+- When holding the tool item, hold `LCONTROL` and scroll to swicth current tool mode.
 - Default tool item is `minecraft:stick`.
 - Default key bind of "Save Schematic" is `N`.
 - Default key bind of "Execute" (paste, etc.) is `Enter`.